-This oven roasted pork shoulder recipe is a great recipe to make on the weekend that you can prepare in the morning and let the oven do the heavy lifting throughout the day.
+This oven roasted pork shoulder recipe is a great recipe to make on the weekend that you can prepare in the morning and let the oven or slow cooker do the heavy lifting throughout the day.
 Plus with this bone-in pork shoulder roast recipe, and will make the most tender and juicy pork roast.

 The bone is filled with flavor that will be released while cooking.
 So, if you are thinking that you want to skip the bone, that is totally fine, but you might be missing out on some of that amazing flavors produced by the bone.

 Also, since this is a budget-friendly pork recipe, it is a great recipe to make if you have a bigger family or are looking to feed a lot of people.
 Just make it up a day ahead of time and then reheat it and bring it to your get together or family event.

 You can find this cut of pork at most grocery stores!
 Plus, you can store the leftovers in an airtight container to eat later.
 The cooking process takes a bit of time, but the tender meat will be worth it.
 There are tons of pork roast recipes you can make too such as pork sandwiches, pork tenderloin, and pork chops.

 This is the easiest way we’ve found to make the best pulled pork recipe.
 You can also use these guidelines to make a boneless pork shoulder butt roast or a boneless pork shoulder roast that will be delicious with barbecue sauce!
 Having a meat thermometer will make this recipe even easier.
 It’s our favorite way to make sure it’s done!

 Serve this slow roasted pork shoulder with some of our Au gratin cheesy potato bake, strawberry spinach salad with homemade poppy seed dressing, honey roasted carrots, and some easy homemade cornbread!
 Your stomach’s will thank you later, maybe make sure to wear your comfy clothes.
 Haha.